MozillaSecurity/funfuzz/src/funfuzz/js/jsfunfuzz/README.md

 To test an existing SpiderMonkey shell called `./js`, run:

-`funfuzz/js/loopjsfunfuzz.py --random-flags --comparejit 20 mozilla-central ./js`
+`funfuzz/js/loopjsfunfuzz.py --random-flags --compare-jit 20 mozilla-central ./js`

 * `--random-flags` tells it to use [shellFlags.py](../shellFlags.py) to
-* `--comparejit` tells it to run [compareJIT.py](../compareJIT.py) on most of the generated code, detecting bugs where adding optimization flags like --ion-eager changes the output.
+* `--compare-jit` tells it to run [compare_jit.py](../compare_jit.py) on most of the generated code, detecting bugs where adding optimization flags like --ion-eager changes the output.
 * `20` tells it to kill any instance that runs for more than 20 seconds
 * `mozilla-central` or any other string is no longer used, and this argument will be removed in the future.

 If loopjsfunfuzz detects a new bug, it will run [Lithium](https://github.com/MozillaSecurity/lithium/) to reduce the testcase.
-It will call Lithium with either [jsInteresting.py](../jsInteresting.py) or [compareJIT.py](../compareJIT.py) as the "interestingness test".
+It will call Lithium with either [jsInteresting.py](../jsInteresting.py) or [compare_jit.py](../compare_jit.py) as the "interestingness test".

 Using [bot.py](../../bot.py) --test-type=js, you can automate downloading or building new versions of the SpiderMonkey shell, and running several instances of loopjsfunfuzz.py for parallelism.